-Well now, my hearer, what think you of God's goodwill or covenant?
+Well now, my hearer, what think you of God's good will or covenant?
 As I have said, all that are saved, must be brought into this covenant.
-You can no more be saved without being brought into this covenant, then Noah and them with him could be saved without being brought into the ark, because that ark was God's will; you could no more be saved without being brought into this covenant, then the Israelites could be saved from the angel of death, without that which God willed, namely the Paschal lamb; and the creatures in Peter's vision could not have been drawn up into heaven, if they had leapt out of the vessel in which they were.
-There never was an age in which the Lord left his people unacquainted with this new covenant, for if you know not the new covenant, your knowledge of Christ is not right, the two go together.
+You can no more be saved without being brought into this covenant, than Noah and them with him could be saved without being brought into the ark, because that ark was God's will; you could be no more saved without being brought into this covenant, than the Israelites could be saved from the angel of death-without that which God willed, namely the Paschal Lamb; and the creatures in Peter's vision could not have been drawn up into heaven, if they had leaped out of the vessel in which they were.
+There never was an age in which the Lord left his people unacquainted with this new covenant, for if you know not the new covenant, your knowledge of Christ is not right-the two go together.